Skip to Content

 Ground-Nesting vs. Aerial Yellow Jacket Nests

-When people talk about “types” of yellow jackets around homes, they’re often referring to where the nest is located:
+When homeowners talk about “types” of yellow jackets, they’re often referring to where the nest is located.

 Ground-Nesting Yellow Jackets